fisodd/www-fisodd-com/content/post/right-place.rst

 to dump out hardcopy, and all the "storage" was on cassette tapes.
-And yet, this system was clearly personal in nature, it booted in seconds into an interactive environment, and even if the display was small the updates were immediate.
+And yet, this system was clearly personal in nature, it booted in seconds into an interactive environment,
+|--| even if the display was small the updates were immediate,
+and the system was effective.

-The question was what to do with this thing?
+The question for my school was what to do with this thing?
 Our math teacher got us all to go through the steps to display crude sinewaves and other geometric shapes, and work through other extensions of our "new math" curriculum.
-But for us kids, the answer was obvious: games!
+But for us kids, the answer was obvious: *games!*
 The system came with a few cassette tapes including some BASIC games, and those were very popular.
 My first taste of the power of programming was when
-I hacked together something that could overwrite text on the screen which quickly evolved into a game with several animated "horses" running races across the screen |--|
+I hacked together something that could overwrite text on the screen which quickly evolved into a game with several animated "horses" (actually character strings using marks such as an apostrophe for the head and slashes for the legs) running races across the screen |--|
 and promptly got banned during school hours because the game was distracting too many students during class times.